 - Summersville Lake is the largest lake in WV, with over 2,700 acres of water.
 It offers camping, boating, fishing, rock climbing, scuba diving, and has a state-managed hunting area as well.
 Plus, it doesn’t hurt that the World Class Gauley River is just downstream of the dam.

 - Little Beaver Lake is located just east of Beckley.
-It has fishing, boating, hiking, and biking trails.
+It has camping, fishing, paddle boats, hiking, and biking trails.
 Set up at one of the campsites and get your vacation started.

 - Lake Stephens is another Beckley area lake about 7 miles out of town.
-It has over 20 miles of trails for hiking, biking, and horseback riding.
-It also features a skate park, tennis, volleyball, and basketball courts, and has awesome fishing to boot.
+It has over 20 miles of trails for hiking and biking, a splash park and an aqua park and beach.

 - Bluestone Lake is created by a flood control dam on the New River at Hinton.
 It has a State Park and Wildlife Management Area; the list of recreation opportunities is virtually endless.

-- Plum Orchard Lake is a sweet little Fayette County lake known for its fishing and laid back camping areas.
-A great place to get away for a weekend.
+- Plum Orchard Lake is a sweet little Fayette County lake known for its fishing.

 - Hawks Nest Lake is created by another dam on the New River.
-Located at the western edge of the New River Gorge National Park, it offers boating, fishing, and jet boat rides.
+Located at the western edge of the New River Gorge National Park.
 Hawk’s Nest State Park is perched on the rim of the Gorge just above the lake.

 - Boley Lake is located within the confines of Babcock State Park.
-There’s hiking, horseback riding, fishing, and rowboat and paddleboat rentals.
-This is one of the most overlooked lakes in the area.
+There’s hiking, fishing, and paddleboat rentals.

 - Moncove Lake is in Monroe County, where the lake and adjoining Moncove State Park make a truly great place to get away.
 Hiking trails, great birdwatching, and superb fishing and hunting make this lake a great place to commune with nature.